movermeyer/django-testing-base/docs/base.md

 `is_staff` flag while `CreateSuperUser` gets both the `is_staff` and `is_superuser` flags.
 Users are also given randomly generated first and last names.

-### logInAs(user, *, password=None)
+### logInAs(user=None, *, password=None) -> User

 Log the specified user into the site.
+If no user is given then one will be created.

-The `password` keyword argument only needs to be supplied if the user was _not_ created using one of the `createUser` methods of if the code needs to give a purposefully incorrect password.
+The `password` keyword argument only needs to be supplied if the user was _not_ created using one of the `createUser` methods or if the code needs to give a purposefully incorrect password.

+This method returns the logged in user upon success.

 For unit tests this method will log in using the Django test client (i.e. `self.client`).